dfinity/portal/docs/developer-docs/functionality/sns/sns.md

 the end-users, who interact with and invest in dapps.

 ### Dapp users
-Dapps on the IC are realised as a set of canister smart contracts.
+Dapps on the IC are realized as a set of canister smart contracts.
 Canisters define a _controller_ specifying which principals can modify them.
 Most dapp canisters are either controlled by some developers or